x8699876/FastCopy/README.md

 ## FastCopy

-* A very handy tool for copying directories and files, recursively, that is all the sub directories under will be copied over to the target.
-The same directory tree structure will be copied over to be under the target.
+* A very handy tool for copying or backup a large set of directories and files, recursively, i.e. all the sub directories under will be copied over to the target.
+Support all the hidden and system files, long file names, file names of other languages.
 * Fast!
-Use multiple works to copy for SSD drives.
+Use multiple workers to copy from/to the SSD drives.
-* Include all the hidden and system files.
-So it can also be used as a backup tool.
+* Support mounted external drives on Mac.
-* Speed tester/Benchmark tool for a target drive.
+* Speed tester/Benchmark.
 * Cross platform support: Windows, MacOS, Unix/Linux where JRE is supported.
-* Support mounted external drives on Mac.

 ## Download